TucoBZ/UIBot/README.md

 - Custom waiting for elements
 - and more...

-You can create your on interaction in your `Bot`, it is a good pratice, after every assert or interaction function you return `Self` as `@discardableResult` to create the flow as presented before.
+You can create your own interaction in a `Bot`, it is a good pratice after every assert or interaction function you return `Self` as `@discardableResult` to create the flow as presented before.

 ## Author